 - Church of Jesus Christ of Latter-day Saints: The Mormon church.
 “Mormon church” acceptable on first reference, but give the official title soon afterward.

 - denomination: Term for the different Christian churches, usually used for Protestant churches.
 Catholics and Orthodox object to being called denominations.

 - Eastern Catholic churches: Eastern Rite churches, the ancient Middle Eastern churches in communion with the Roman Catholic Church.

 - ecumenism: Cooperation among Christian churches.
 “Inter-faith” refers to cooperation among religions.

 - Episcopal Church, Episcopal, Episcopalian: The Episcopal Church is the U.S. branch of Anglicanism.
 “Episcopal” is the adjective referring to it and Episcopalian is the noun referring to its members.
-Do not refer to its members as “Episcopals”.
-This is one of the most frequent mistakes made on the religion file.
+Do not refer to its members as “Episcopals.”

 - evangelical: A term for Protestants who stress personal conversion (“born again”) and the authority of the Bible.
 Evangelicals embrace modern culture, even if they are socially conservative, while fundamentalists try to avoid what they see as sinful modern ways.
 Evangelicals are found in several churches.
 Note in Europe, especially Germany, evangelical is a general term for mainstream Protestant.
 Uppercase only when in a title.

-- evangelism, evangelising: A neutral term for spreading the Gospel.
-Proselytise has negative connotations.
+- evangelism, evangelizing: A neutral term for spreading the Gospel.
+Proselytise has negative connotations (see below).